Blog

 • Access to knowledge bases, user communities, or proactive product updates.

-If you operate in a high-stakes environment where downtime or errors are costly, prioritize vendors with comprehensive support packages, like Inventive.ai or RFPIO.
+If you operate in a high-stakes environment where downtime or errors are costly, prioritize vendors with comprehensive support packages, like Inventive AI or RFPIO.

 4. Pricing Models and Cost-Efficiency